sarvan0506/EVA5-Vision-Squad/S14/README.md

 ## Part II: Data preparation for Capstone Project

-This part includes Dataset preparation for Capstone project, dataset represents 4 classes (hardhat, vest, mask, boots) and has been collected from google images ~3500 in number.
+This part includes Dataset preparation for Capstone project, dataset has ~3500 images of 4 classes (hardhat, vest, mask, boots), collected from google images.
 The dataset constitutes of 3 different input types which are,

 1. Normal Images with Bounding Boxes for classes (hardhat, vest, mask, boots)
 2. Depth images inferenced from Normal Images using [MiDAS](https://github.com/intel-isl/MiDaS)